 Yes, you can stay at school up until the birth and then return to school afterwards.

-If you're pregnant or a mum, you're expected to stay at school and continue education until you finish Year 11.
-Your school shouldn't treat you any differently.
+If you're pregnant or you've had a baby, you're expected to stay at school and continue education until you finish Year 11.
+Your school should not treat you any differently.

 You're also entitled to a maximum 16-week break immediately before and after the birth.

 You can leave school at the end of Year 11.

 But until you're 18, you still have to either:

 - stay in full-time education (for example, at college)

 - work or volunteer (for 20 hours or more a week) while in part-time education or training

 The law says colleges, universities or your apprenticeship employer are not allowed to treat you unfairly if you're pregnant or have had a baby.